ricardoasmarques/vagrant-ceph-docker/README.md

 This repo contains the configuration files to test the docker images created in the https://github.com/ceph/ceph-docker project.

-Vagrant will instantiate three VMs using an ubuntu-server-xenial box, and will automatically provision the VMs with docker and will build the ceph-docker images of the flavor defined in the settings file.
+Vagrant will instantiate three VMs using an `opensuse/openSUSE-42.1-x86_64`(default) or `yk0/ubuntu-xenial` box, will automatically provision the VMs with docker and will build the ceph-docker images of the flavor defined in the settings file.

 ## Setting up configuration